Project granularity and Taxonomy

-If you recall, a test case in accelQ represents an "instance" of a Scenario which comprises of a set of data values to drive the workflow designed in the Scenario.
-When you are designing custom fields, a question may arise if the field is applicable at Scenario level or test case level.
+If you recall, a test case in ACCELQ represents an "instance" of a Scenario that comprises a set of data values to drive the workflow designed in the Scenario.
+When you are designing custom fields, a question may arise if the field is applicable at the Scenario level or test case level.

-If your test design involves good amount of data driven possibilities with each scenario yielding multiple test cases, it may likely the custom field is more appropriate at test case level.
+If your test design involves a good amount of data-driven possibilities with each scenario yielding multiple test cases, it may be likely the custom field is more appropriate at the test case level.

 For example, consider the following custom field: